apauley/apauley.github.io/_posts/2015-04-19-what-is-the-essence-of-quality-code.md

   3. Contains no duplication, even in config.
   4. Minimizes all the moving parts (functions, objects etc).

+Most of the quotes related to simplicity in software resonates well with me:

 > &ldquo;There are two ways of constructing a software design:
 > One way is to make it so simple that there are obviously no deficiencies and the other way is to make it so complicated that there are no obvious deficiencies.
 > The first method is far more difficult.&rdquo;
 >
 > &mdash; <cite>C.A.R.
 Hoare, The 1980 ACM Turing Award Lecture</cite>

+> &ldquo;Complexity kills.
+It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.&rdquo;
+>
+> &mdash; <cite>Ray Ozzie</cite>

 > &ldquo;Beauty is more important in computing than anywhere else in technology because software is so complicated.
 Beauty is the ultimate defense against complexity.&rdquo;
 >
 > &mdash; <cite>David Gelernter</cite>

-> &ldquo;Complexity kills.
-It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.&rdquo;
->
-> &mdash; <cite>Ray Ozzie</cite>

 > &ldquo;Simplicity is the ultimate sophistication.&rdquo;
 >